-In fact, it’s still the best online method for converting prospects into customers or clients.
+In fact, it’s still one of the best methods for converting prospects into customers or clients.

 This happens most effectively at a landing page specifically designed to convince the right people to sign up.

-I’m about to show you how to win the trust and interest of prospective subscribers despite any initial misgivings your audience may have.
+I’m about to show you how to win the trust and interest of the right prospective subscribers, so that they naturally want to join your list.